Server Migrations

 -

-Most GreenArrow installations use PostgreSQL 9.5, which can run on all of our supported Linux distributions.
+Most GreenArrow installations use PostgreSQL 16 or 9.5, which can run on all of our supported Linux distributions.
 Some installations use PostgreSQL 8.3, though, which comes with Linux distribution restrictions.
+To check which version of PostgreSQL you’re using, examine the contents of the

 If you’re running PostgreSQL 8.3, then the following restrictions apply: